Broadcasted Nonparametric Tensor Regression: Abstract

 \section{Abstract}

-We propose a novel broadcasting idea to model the nonlinearity in tensor regression non-parametrically.
-Unlike existing non-parametric tensor regression models, the resulting model strikes a good balance between flexibility and interpretability.
-A penalized estimation and corresponding algorithm are proposed.
-Our theoretical investigation, which allows the dimensions of the tensor covariate to diverge, indicates that the proposed estimation enjoys desirable convergence rate.
-Numerical experiments are conducted to confirm the theoretical finding and show that the proposed model has advantage over existing linear counterparts.
+We propose a novel use of a broadcasting operation, which distributes univariate functions to all entries of the tensor covariate, to model the nonlinearity in tensor regression nonparametrically.
+A penalized estimation and the corresponding algorithm are proposed.
+Our theoretical investigation, which allows the dimensions of the tensor covariate to diverge, indicates that the proposed estimation yields a desirable convergence rate.
+We also provide a minimax lower bound, which characterizes the optimality of the proposed estimator for a wide range of scenarios.
+Numerical experiments are conducted to confirm the theoretical findings, and they show that the proposed model has advantages over its existing linear counterparts.